Close

 Is Empathy a Sign of Maturity?

 empathy 2Empathy is not a type of skill that you either have or don’t have–it varies by degrees.
 It begins at a very early age.
 We see this when babies, upon hearing another baby cry, display signs of distress.
-And upon seeing a parent in a distressed state while trying to reach for an object that is just out of reach, most toddlers will often crawl to the object and push it closer to the parent until the parent can pick it up.
+And upon seeing a parent distressed while trying to reach for an object that is just out of reach, most toddlers will often crawl to the object and push it closer to the parent until the parent can pick it up.

 As children get older, their empathy tends to increase.
 Boys, early in their teenage years tend to have a short period in which their empathy development goes a bit into reverse, but at about age 15, they begin to move forward again in developing this skill.
 This development tends to continue into young adulthood for both males and females, and for many, even well beyond.
 Since more fully developed skills of empathy tend to be more effective in achieving goals in the long run, people often view this as a sign of maturity.